CA First Time Home Buyer

-- Sacramento First Time Homebuyer - Buying a new house can be challenging with navigating through down payments assistance programs, finding the perfect home, finding the perfect loan program, etc. The task can be even more daunting if you are a first time buyer.
+- CA First Time Home Buyer - Buying a new house in CA can be challenging with navigating through all the CA down payments assistance programs, finding the perfect home, finding the perfect loan program, etc. The task can be even more daunting if you are a CA First Time Home Buyer.

 - Explore different down payment and mortgage options